Barrow-upon-Soar railway station: History

 The first station at Barrow was opened in 1840 by the Midland Counties Railway, which shortly joined the North Midland Railway and the Birmingham and Derby Junction Railway to form the Midland Railway.

 It was originally known simply as Barrow, but became Barrow-upon-Soar in 1871.
 When Quorn and Woodhouse was opened by the rival Great Central Railway on the opposite (western) side of Quorn, it became Barrow-upon-Soar and Quorn in 1899.
-Neither station, in fact, was ideally located for Quorn being about equidistant from its centre.
+Neither station, in fact, was ideally located for Quorn, being about equidistant from its centre.

 Barrow was the only station on the line to retain much of its original MCR architecture.
-However it was completely demolished following its closure in 1968.
+However, it was completely demolished following its closure in 1968.

-A new station was opened a little to the southeast of the original site on 27 May 1994 as part of phase one of the Ivanhoe Line.
+A new station was opened slightly to the southeast of the original site on 27 May 1994, as part of phase one of the Ivanhoe Line.

 In August 2016, a road bridge by the station partially collapsed during maintenance work, severely disrupting train services.